 1.1 The coalfields of South Africa

 South Africa is considered to be the industrial hub of southern Africa.
 The country is rich in fifty-four mineral resources and is highly dependent on coal as the major source of energy.
 Coal is used as a primary energy source in South Africa, and estimated reserves are reported as 55 Gt (based on a 115 Gt resource) (Bredell, 1987).
 Prevost (2015), however, lists the reserves as 32.15 Gt.
-Over 90% of South Africa’s electricity is generated from coal combusted in large power utilities, and coal is used extensively in the metallurgical ,coal-to-liquids industry, and domestically.
+Over 90% of South Africa’s electricity is generated from coal combusted in large power stations, and coal is used extensively in the metallurgical and coal-to-liquids industries, and domestically.
 Detailed overviews of the South African coalfields and associated coal qualities have been published by Falcon (1986b, 1989), Bredell (1995); Snyman (1998), Jeffrey (2005), and Hancox and Götz (2014), Hancox (2016), amongst others.
 Most of South Africa’s coals are hosted in five basins, namely: 1) the MKB; 2) Springbok Flats Basin; 3) Tuli Basin extending to Zimbabwe and Botswana; 4) Waterberg/Ellisras Basin which extends into Botswana; and 5) the Limpopo/Soutpansberg/Tshipise Basin extending into Botswana, Mozambique, and Zimbabwe.
 Typically, nineteen coalfields are reported for South Africa, although frequently several are clustered together (as is the case in Table 1).
 Hancox and Götz (2014) published a detailed assessment of the South African coalfields.

 The major differences in coal quality between the MKB and other coal basins in South Africa relates to their tectonic structural differences.
 The MKB is considered by most authors to be a retroarc foreland basin (Catuneanu et al., 1998), whilst the other basins are structurally controlled intra- or inter-cratonic grabens and half grabens (Cairncross, 2001).
-Coal is predominantly hosted in the Vryheid and Volksrust Formations in multi seam deposits in both basin types, although either one of the formations may not be present.
-Over 98% of South African coals are edium MRank C bituminous coals, with a very small portion of prime coking coal and anthracite.
+Coal in the Vryheid and Volksrust Formations is predominantly hosted in multi-seam deposits in both basin types, although either one of the formations may be absent.
+Over 98% of South African coals are medium-rank C bituminous coals, with a very small proportion of prime coking coal and anthracite.
 There is a general increase in coal rank from the west to the east, largely driven by the thickness of the continental crust and increases to the palaeogeothermal gradient (Snyman and Botha, 1993).
 The igneous intrusions have resulted in the sterilisation of some coal occurrences due to devolatilisation, and have resulted in rank advance in other locations.

 Typically, the coals are high in ash and rich in inertinite across the MKB, although the qualities vary from seam to seam and coalfield to coalfield throughout.
 For example, of the five seams found in the Witbank coalfield, Number 1 Seam at the bottom and Number 5 Seam at the top are generally vitrinitic in composition with moderate ash contents, whereas the Number 4 seam is known to be inertinite- and ash-rich with minor variations at the base of the seam.
 Number 2 seam is highly variable from area to area and is characterised by multiple alternating bands of bright and dull coal.
-The latter was the most commercially important seam having provided both low-ash blend metallurgical coal products, and low- and high-grade middlings washed products for local and export purposes over the past 40 years.
+The latter was the most commercially important seam, having provided both low-ash blend metallurgical coal products, and low- and high-grade middlings washed products for local and export purposes over the past 40 years.
 Almost completely mined out now, the Number 2 Seam has been replaced in the market place by the Number 4 Seam, which is notably limited in its quality and product variations, being mainly low- to medium-grade steam coal.
 The Number 5 Seam is a thin seam characterised by low phosphorus, low ash, and high vitrinite and liptinite contents.

+Xxxxxxxxxxxxxxxxxxxxxxxxxx